"Why Does My Canary Bird Have

 MIDDLE-AGE and MITES

-Also known as Calcification, scaly feet and legs are slowly--and quite naturally--caused by a build-up of calcium salt between the scales of your canary’s feet and legs.
+NATURAL CALCIFICATION: In older birds, scaly legs are slowly--and quite naturally--caused by a build-up of calcium salt between the scales of your canary’s feet and legs.
 Even in an otherwise healthy bird your canary's legs will appear dry and flaky.

 Scaly feet legs and face mites